 The aim of this policy is to safeguard and promote our pupil/student's welfare, safety and health by fostering an honest, open, caring and supportive climate and our staff members working with pupil/students to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 This policy sets out how the school and the governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupil/students at the school.

-Safeguarding and promoting welfare of children is defined as:
+Safeguarding and promoting welfare of children is, for the purpose of this policy, defined as per Keeping Children Safe in Education 2024: